JometheusPondo/RocketCars/README.md

 - Built-in goal replay system
 - Full-match replay mode (using Netick's built-in full-game replay system)
 - Custom field shader

+## Controls

+Rocket Cars uses Unity’s input system (legacy `Input` API) and separates **gameplay inputs** from **replay / spectator controls**.

+### Car

+These inputs are collected every network tick and sent to the server as part of the player’s `GameInput`:

+- **Steering / Movement**
+  - `A / D` axis – steer left / right
+  - `W / S` axis – accelerate / brake
+  - `Q / E` axis – air roll left / right

+- **Actions**
+  - `Left Mouse Button` (button) – boost / rocket
+  - `Right Mouse Button` (button down) – jump

+### Camera

+- **Space** – switches between:
+  - Car-oriented camera
+  - Ball-focused camera

+- **Middle Mouse Button** (while grounded)
+  - Temporarily reverses the camera direction

+### Replay & Spectator Controls

+When the game is in replay mode (`Sandbox.IsReplay == true`), normal gameplay input is disabled and the following controls become available:

+- **F** – Toggle replay camera between:
+  - Free camera
+  - Following a selected player

+- **Number Keys (1–9)** – Select a specific player to spectate
+  - `1` selects player index 0
+  - `2` selects player index 1
+  - etc.

+If the selected player is no longer valid (e.g. disconnected or not spawned), the replay camera automatically falls back to free mode.

+## Testing
+* Running a client player: start the game and connect to a server.
+* Running a host player: start the game and choose host.
+Now, with proper port-forwarding, other people can join the game by using your IP address.
+* Running a dedicated server: by simply starting the game in batch-mode, it would automatically run the game as a dedicated server.

 ## Code Overview
 - `Soccer`: Implements the Soccer game mode and handles overall game management